WHO53/docs.droidian.org/content/porting-guide/image-creation.md

 Obtaining the image
 -------------------

-If everything went smoothly without any errors, you should be able to find all the images in `out/target/product/CODENAME` where CODENAME is your codename.
+If everything went smoothly and without any errors, you should be able to find all the images in `out/target/product/CODENAME` where CODENAME is your device's codename.
 You should see `system.img`.

-We won't be using the `halium-boot.img` created here but the kernel compilation guide should be used for building a proper boot image.
+We won't be using the `halium-boot.img` created here and the kernel compilation guide should be used for building a proper boot image instead.

 Testing out the system image
 ----------------------------

-To test this image in Droidian, it should first be converted from a sparse image to a raw image
+To test this image in Droidian, it should first be converted from a sparse image to a raw image:

 	(host)$ simg2img system.img system-raw.img

 Now it can safely be moved to our Droidian installation.

-Assuming device is already booted into Droidian, scp can be used to move the image.
+Assuming device is already booted into Droidian, scp can be used to move the image:

 	(host)$ scp system-raw.img droidian@10.15.19.82:~/

-Now ssh into your device
+Now ssh into your device:

 	(host)$ ssh droidian@10.15.19.82

-And move the image to `/var/lib/lxc/android/`
+And move the image to `/var/lib/lxc/android/`:

 	(device)$ sudo cp system-raw.img /var/lib/lxc/android/android-rootfs.img

-If device is not booted up yet, rootfs can be modified from recovery by mounting it (`/data/rootfs.img`) and copying the image
+If device is not booted up yet, the rootfs can be modified from recovery by mounting it (`/data/rootfs.img`) and copying the image:

 	(host)$ adb push system-raw.img /data/

-Now from recovery shell
+Now from recovery shell (use `adb shell` to access the recovery shell):

 	(recovery)$ mkdir /tmp/mpoint
 	(recovery)$ mount /data/rootfs.img /tmp/mpoint
 	(recovery)$ cp /data/system-raw.img /tmp/mpoint/var/lib/lxc/android/android-rootfs.img

-After the system image is tested and confirmed working then you can move on to [Creating a rootfs](./rootfs-creation.md)
+After the system image is tested and confirmed working then you can move on to [Creating a rootfs](./rootfs-creation.md).

 Packaging up the system image
 -----------------------------

-You'll have to package your system image to use later on when building your rootfs in [Rootfs creation](./rootfs-creation)
+You'll have to package your system image for use later on, when building your rootfs in [Rootfs creation](./rootfs-creation).

-The main note here is that when building your debian package with your system image, it should have `android-system-gsi-28` as a conflicting package.
+The main note here is, that when building your debian package with your system image, it should have `android-system-gsi-28` as a conflicting package.

 You should also make sure to move the the system image to `/var/lib/lxc/android/android-rootfs.img` upon installation.